milouuu3/Building-Energy-Consumption-Time-Series/README.md

 # Building-Energy-Consumption-Time-Series
+This repository contains the experiment notebooks and framework for the thesis.

 # Framework
 This Dash-based framework is designed to impute, analyze and forecast building energy consumption time series data.